File a complaint:

-If you find a dead bird or other small animal in your lawn or in an area you frequent, do not touch it with your bare hands.
+KCHD urges residents who find dead birds or other small animals in their lawns or in areas they frequent to not touch it with bare hands.
 We recommend that if you see a dead bird on or near your property, you dispose of it in the following manner:

 - Wear disposable rubber or vinyl gloves if you have them;